본문 바로가기

 An incident occurred in the United States where a toilet in the restroom of a well-known franchise restaurant broke, injuring a customer.
 As a lawsuit is currently underway, this case has once again drawn attention to the country's litigation culture surrounding poor facility management.
 On December 28 (local time), international media outlets including the New York Post reported the story of a man who, in March, was using the restroom at an Outback Steakhouse on Southwest College Road in Ocala, Florida, when the toilet suddenly shattered and collapsed beneath him.

-Michael Green claimed that the accident happened while he was sitting on the toilet in the accessible restroom stall, and that the impact caused him to fall to the floor and suffer serious injuries to parts of his body.
-In his complaint, Green stated, "This accident has caused me significant limitations in my daily life, including the loss of important bodily functions, and I have also lost the ability to enjoy life."
-He further alleged that "the restaurant failed to fulfill its basic duty of safety management by not properly securing the toilet to the floor, thereby creating an unreasonably dangerous environment for customers," and held the restaurant liable for negligence.
-He is currently seeking damages of approximately $50,000 (about 72 million Korean won).
+Michael Green claimed that the accident occurred while he was sitting on the toilet in the accessible restroom stall, causing him to fall to the floor and suffer serious injuries to parts of his body.
+In his complaint, Green stated, "As a result of this accident, I have suffered significant limitations in my daily life, including the loss of important bodily functions, and have lost the ability to enjoy life."
+He further argued that the restaurant was negligent in its basic safety management duties, such as failing to properly secure the toilet to the floor, thereby creating an unreasonably dangerous environment for customers.
+He is currently seeking approximately $50,000 (about 72 million Korean won) in damages.

-This is not the first time a broken toilet incident has led to a lawsuit in the United States.
-Last year, in a Dunkin' Donuts store in Florida, a male customer filed a lawsuit seeking $100,000 (about 144 million Korean won) in damages, claiming that while using the restroom, the toilet "exploded," splattering feces and urine all over his body.
-The man stated that he required intensive treatment due to severe psychological trauma following the accident.
+This is not the first time a toilet breakage incident has led to a lawsuit in the United States.
+Last year, at a Dunkin' Donuts location in Florida, a male customer filed a lawsuit seeking $100,000 (about 144 million Korean won) in damages after a toilet "exploded" while he was using the restroom, causing feces and urine to splatter over his body.
+The man claimed he required intensive treatment due to severe psychological trauma following the incident.

 © The Asia Business Daily(www.asiae.co.kr).
 All rights reserved.